gabeklein/expressive-mvc/README.md

     // run callback every time 'seconds' changes this.on("seconds", this.tickTock);

-    // run callback when 'minutes' event is sent this.on("minutes", this.alertMinutes);
+    // run callback when minute event is sent out this.on("isMinute", this.alertMinutes);

     // run callback when unmount is sent by controller
-    // using events, we avoid needing a separate method this.once("componentWillUnmount", timerDone);
+    // using events, we avoid needing another method, for just this this.once("componentWillUnmount", timerDone);
   }
 }